 You might break this section into two paragraphs, depending on the number of skills you mention.

 Conclude your letter with a brief paragraph on how you will follow up.
 If the job listing says not to follow up, simply state that you look forward to hearing from the employer.

 End with a professional closing such as “Best” or “Sincerely.”
 If you are submitting a printed letter, include a handwritten signature followed by your typed name.
 If you are emailing the letter, conclude with your email signature.

 Tips for Writing a Letter of Intent

 When sending an email, include a clear subject line.
 If you decide to send your letter in the body of an email, be sure to include a concise subject line that explains why you are emailing.
-If you are applying to a particular job, include your name and the job title.
+If you are applying to a specific job, include your name and the job title.
 If you are cold calling, include your name and a phrase like “Job Inquiry” or “Marketing Expert Looking to Share Expertise.”

 If you decide to send the letter via email, you also do not need to include any contact information or the date at the top.
 Instead, include your contact information in the email signature.